top of page

 Back to School Puppy Training: A Weekly Plan for Your Australian Labradoodle

 As the school year begins, the rhythm of your household changes.
 Lunchboxes appear, backpacks are packed, and mornings suddenly feel busier.
-For families with a new puppy, this change can feel overwhelming, but it’s actually a golden opportunity for back to school puppy training.
-With predictable routines and short, focused training sessions, your Australian Labradoodle puppy can learn quickly and develop lifelong habits that make them a joy to have at home.
+For families with a new puppy, this change can feel overwhelming.
+However, it’s actually a golden opportunity for back-to-school puppy training!
+With predictable routines and short, focused training sessions, your Australian Labradoodle puppy can learn quickly.
+They will develop lifelong habits that make them a joy to have at home.

 Why Back-to-School Season Helps Puppies Learn